 The dissemination task is coordinated by EGI.eu in Amsterdam.
 Additional national dissemination includes contributions from 37 partners across Europe and beyond, including 31 funded European partners, and 6 unfunded non-European partners in Taiwan, Australia, Singapore, Indonesia, Malaysia and the Philippines.

 During Year One, EGI-InSPIRE has worked to establish collaborations with external partners such as technology providers, European and International e-Infrastructure providers, dissemination and coordination projects, international policy bodies and virtual research communities.
-The dissemination team has worked with a range of projects and NGIs, including projects such as e-ScienceTalk, GÉANT, EUIndiaGrid2 and EUMedGridSupport.
+The dissemination team has worked with a range of projects and NGIs, including projects such as e-ScienceTalk, GÉANT, EUIndiaGrid2 and EUMedGridSupport and NGIs such as NGI-DE, NGI-FR, NGI-UK and NGI-HU.
 Collaborations have included publicising events, news announcements on the website, joint press releases, joint exhibition booths and articles in EGI Inspired.

 The document reviews the success criteria outlined for the dissemination task in D2.2 Dissemination Plan [R1], including effective internal communication, building on other work package networks, clear communication of requirements, managing expectations, making optimum use of resources, building a sense of community and reinforcing realistic expectations of grid technology.
 The document reviews the progress towards achieving these success criteria, and lists the quality metrics that will be used to measure progress in Year Two.